rkgIITBh/data-structures.github.io/HTML/avlTree.md

 } AVLNODE;
 ```

+The height information will be used to find out the balance factor of each node.
+The balance factor of a node is the differnce between heights of its left
-Since the AVL tree is a BST, the normal operations of the BST apply to an AVL tree.
-However, often a mutating operation causes a disbalance at a node.
+and right child.
+The other normal operations of the BST apply to an AVL tree as it is also a BST, However, we need to add additional features to a BST to
-AVL tree augments BST by incorporating additional features to restore balance after mutating.
+maintain it as height balanced tree as mutating operation may often cause a disbalance at a node.

 The operation which restores balance is known as rotation.
 A rotation involves a tri-node structure in a BST.
 The tri-node structure consists of
 - A node where balance factore is disturbed,